flare-foundation/attestation-client/docs/installation/direct-installation.md

         ```

 - Update credentials passwords in `credentials/configurations.json` (all keys `credentials`).
 - Prepare credentials command: `./scripts/direct-install/prepare-credentials.sh`.
-Use this command whenever you change something in credentials.
-Restart services after.
+Use this command whenever you change something in credentials, and restart services after (see below).

 - Install command: `./scripts/direct-install/install.sh`